 Chorkies are small dogs and don’t need a lot of food throughout the day.
-It’s recommended to feed them 3-4 times a day at around 100 calories of food each time.
+It’s recommended to feed them 3 to 4 times a day at around 100 calories of food each time.
 Watch how much they eat because small dogs are more likely to be obese, which will cause them heart problems.

-400 calories per day is optimal for a Chorkie but, always go to your vet so that they can accurately determine the amount you’ll need.
-They aren’t expensive to feed, and will probably go through a large bag of dog food in 1-2 months.
-Pick a food that’s made specifically for small breeds like the chihuahua.
+400 calories per day is optimal for a Chorkie, but always go to your vet so that they can accurately determine the amount you’ll need.
+They aren’t expensive to feed, and will probably go through a large bag of dog food in 1 to 2 months.
+Pick food that’s made specifically for small breeds like the Chihuahua.

 As Family Pets

 Chorkies are the perfect little companion that will protect you from external threats, but are these hyperactive cuties the best dog for your family?

 - The Chorkie is sassy, independent, fun-loving, and likes to pick favorites.

 - They are good with children or other people if socialized at a very young age.